-Make sure you have the volume to justify how much refrigerated cross docking costs.
+1. Make sure you have the volume to justify how much refrigerated cross docking costs.

 The bottom line is that if you do not have the volume to send full truckloads to the cross dock, you probably can’t justify the price.
 That’s because when you look at the delivered price, you must consider the inbound freight costs.
 It’s essential to spread out that cost among as many cases, pallets or pounds-shipped to minimize the costs.
 So what can you do if you can’t send full trailer loads into the cross dock?
 One workaround is to look into your networks to see if you can piggyback with any other freight destined to the same area as a stop-off or final destination.

-Choosing a regional refrigerated cross dock partner is only part of the location equation.
+2. Choosing a regional refrigerated cross dock partner is only part of the location equation.

-Also consider the carrier’s job in your decision.
-Your cross dock partner should be convenient for drivers and in good freight market—so carriers can efficiently make more stops.
+Also, consider the carrier’s job in your decision.
+Your cross dock partner should be convenient for drivers and in a good freight market—so carriers can efficiently make more stops.
 Trucks delivering to the cross dock should be able to easily find a load within a tight radius of the location to reduce deadhead time and its associated costs.
 Even better, choose a facility that enables drivers to reload at the cross dock.
 Not only will it reduce the inbound costs, but it will also make the inbound loads more attractive to secure capacity.

-Make sure your cross docking partner has a consistent delivery schedule.
+4. Make sure your cross docking partner has a consistent delivery schedule.

 Understanding your cross docking partner’s service schedule is imperative to the success of any cross dock program.
 Know what days they deliver and make sure their schedule works with your own.
 Many providers hold freight until volume requirements are satisfied before scheduling delivery.
 That can tie up your load and lead to disappointed customers.
-Find out if your provider has a guaranteed sailing schedule which is not predicated on volume.
+Find out if your provider has a less than truckload sailing schedule which is not predicated on volume.

-Choose a strategy that strengthens the links of your cold chain.
+5. Choose a strategy that strengthens the links of your cold chain.